wp-plugins/incarnate-for-wordpress/readme.txt

 Tags: comments, spam, avatar, incarnate, gravatar Requires at least: 2.8.0
 Tested up to: 2.8.6
-Stable tag: trunk
+Stable tag: 1.1

 Incarnate for WordPress brings a rich avatar experience to your comments.
 Enter a handle from the web and easily select an avatar for a comment from providers like Facebook, Twitter, YouTube, MySpace and Gravatar.

 == Description ==
 Incarnate for WordPress brings a rich avatar experience to your comments.
 Enter a handle from the web and easily select an avatar for a comment from providers like Facebook, Twitter, YouTube, MySpace and Gravatar.

 == Installation ==
 1. Upload the wp-incarnate folder to the `/wp-content/plugins/` directory (this includes wp-incarnate.php, incarnate.js and an images foler).